 Welcome to Santa Rosa Montessori School!

-Brush Creek Montessori School is an American Montessori Society (AMS) member school and adheres to their strict guidelines for Montessori education and ethics.
-As dictated by AMS, all Head Teachers hold Bachelor degrees as well as Montessori teaching certificates from a school accredited by the Montessori Accreditation Council for Teacher Education (MACTE).
+Santa Rosa Montessori School is an American Montessori Society (AMS) member school and adheres to its strict guidelines for Montessori education and ethics.
+As dictated by AMS, all Head Teachers hold Bachelor's degrees as well as Montessori teaching certificates from a school accredited by the Montessori Accreditation Council for Teacher Education (MACTE).

 AMS was founded in 1960 and has grown to be the largest Montessori organization in the world.
 AMS is a non-profit, non-discriminatory service organization dedicated to encouraging and supporting the use of the Montessori teaching approach in private and public schools.
 Member-supported, its funding comes mainly from Montessori-credentialed teachers, schools, administrators, teacher education programs, parents of Montessori schoolchildren, and interested friends.
 10,000 members strong, they are committed to furthering Montessori philosophy, making it a growing educational alternative, and promoting better education for all children regardless of age, socioeconomic status, or geographical location.